FridayAgboro/Palmora-HR-Project-DSA-/README.md

 Palmora did not meet the industry stand of N90,000 minimum wage as my analysis reveals that of the **1377** Employees of Palmora, only **490** earn N90,000 and above while a huge number of **887** earn below N90,000.

+## Recommendations
+- Palmora Group needs to balance Salary in relation to Gender Disparity specially in the Legal Department
+- Palmora Group needd to increase employees salary to meet the industry standard of a minimum salary on N90,000
+- Employees in Lagos Region seems to earn lesser amount compare to employees in others locations this needs to be looked at

 ## About Me
 Friday Agboro ( Brand Management  |  Graphics Designer | PowerPoint Presentation Formatting |  Data Analyst )